sap-tutorials/btp-dev-guidance/tutorials/add-fiori-elements-uis/add-fiori-elements-uis.md

 ### Enable draft with `@odata.draft.enabled`

 SAP Fiori supports editing business entities with draft states stored on the server, so users can interrupt editing and continue later on, possibly from different places and devices.
-CAP, as well as SAP Fiori elements, provide out-of-the-box support for drafts.
+CAP, as well as SAP Fiori elements, provides out-of-the-box support for drafts.
 We recommend that you always use draft when your SAP Fiori application needs data input by end users.

 >- For more details, see the SAP Fiori Design Guidelines for [Draft Handling](https://experience.sap.com/fiori-design-web/draft-handling/).
 >- Read more about [Draft Support](https://cap.cloud.sap/docs/advanced/fiori#draft-support) in the CAP documentation.